Aphellirus/TIL/README.md

-Just a collection of small things I learn and create day to day across a variety of languages and technologies.
+Just a collection of small things I learn and create day to day across a variety of tools and technologies.